- Online Programs

-Dr. Stephen Metraux is an Associate Professor in the Department of Health Policy and Public Health.
+Dr. Stephen Metraux is Associate Professor of Health Policy and Public Health and currently Interim Program Director for the Health Policy Program in the Department of Health Policy & Public Health.
 He also holds appointments at the University of Pennsylvania’s Center for Mental Health Policy and Services Research and the Center for Homelessness Among Veterans at the Department of Veterans Affairs.
 His research interests center on urban health, especially in the context of issues such as homelessness and housing, community mental health, veterans health and housing issues, and incarceration and prisoner reentry.
 His current research includes examining services use patterns and demographics among veterans at risk for homelessness, using administrative data for evaluation of homeless and related services, and assessing geographic correlates of community integration among persons with mental illness.
 He received his Ph.D. in sociology from the University of Pennsylvania.

 Claudia Parvanta, PhD

-Dr. Claudia Parvanta is the Chair of the Department of Behavioral and Social Sciences Her research examines effective communication in public health and health care settings.
+Dr. Claudia Parvanta is the Chair of the Department of Behavioral and Social Sciences, Professor of Anthropology and Professor of Health Policy & Public Health.
+Her research examines effective communication in public health and health care settings.
 Before joining U Sciences in 2005, she led the Division of Health Communication at the Centers for Disease Control and Prevention (CDC).
 She won the HHS Secretary’s Award for Distinguished Service in 2002 for her role in coordinating CDC’s communication response for bioterrorism.
 Besides emergency communication, Claudia’s area of expertise is in culturally appropriate health communication Dr. Parvanta has developed or evaluated health and nutrition social marketing programs in more than 20 countries.
 She received her BA and PhD in Anthropology from the University of Pennsylvania.

 David Perlman, PhD

-Dr. David Perlman is currently a Visiting Professor and Fellow in the Mayes College of Health Care Business and Policy’s Department of Public Health and Health Policy.
-At University of the Sciences, Dr. Perlman teaches courses in public health law, ethics, and policy as well as business ethics and is the assistant director of the new online MPH program.
+Dr. David Perlman is currently a Visiting Assistant Professor of Health Policy and Public Health.
+At University of the Sciences, Dr. Perlman teaches courses in public health law, ethics, and policy as well as business ethics and is the assistant director of the online MPH program.
 Dr. Perlman’s research projects center on legal, ethical, and policy elements of public health departments and their functions as well as research on topics related to education in ethics.
 Both interests stem from Dr. Perlman’s work in these areas as a former executive at a state department of health, an education advisor at GlaxoSmithKline, and consultant at PricewaterhouseCoopers LLP.
-Dr. Perlman also has academic appointments at the University of Pennsylvania (Penn) – as Senior Lecturer at Penn’s School of Nursing and an Associate Fellow, Penn Center for Bioethics.
-At Penn, Dr. Perlman teaches courses in ethics for medical and nursing students and conducts research on the integration of technology and pedagogy.
+He also conducts research on the integration of technology and pedagogy.
 His interests in this area have earned him several teaching awards and grants, including being the inaugural recipient of the Excellence in Undergraduate Teaching Award from the Student Nurse Association at Penn in 2008 and receiving an innovation award and named as a Distinguished Educator for TurningTechnologies, LLC.
 Dr. Perlman also operates a small ethics education business (www.e-four.org) to develop and license a platform technology to deliver innovative educational programs.
 Dr. Perlman received his Ph.D. in philosophy with specialization in medical ethics from the University of Tennessee (Knoxville, TN), his MA in philosophy from Georgia State University (Atlanta, GA), and his BS in Biology and Philosophy/Classics from Emory University (Atlanta, GA).

 Andrew Peterson, Pharm D, PhD

-Dr. Andrew Peterson is the Dean of Mayes College of Healthcare Business and Policy.
-He formerly served as the Chair of the Department of Pharmacy Practice/Pharmacy Administration at the Philadelphia College of Pharmacy, where he continues as an Associate Professor of Clinical Pharmacy.
+Dr. Andrew Peterson is the Dean of Mayes College of Healthcare Business and Policy, Professor of Clinical Pharmacy and Professor of Health Policy and Public Health.
 Dr. Peterson teaches management, managed care pharmacy practice, and research design and statistics to pharmacy students.

 Dr. Peterson earned his PhD in Health Policy from the University of the Sciences.
-The title of his dissertation was "Development of a Methodology to Use the National Ambulatory Medical Care Survey and the Medical Expenditure Panel Survey Concurrently: The Case of Initial Medication Compliance."
 He earned his Bachelor of Science in Pharmacy from Rutgers University, College of Pharmacy in 1986.
 After graduating from Rutgers, Dr. Peterson completed a 1-year residency in Hospital Pharmacy Practice at Rush-Presbyterian-St. Lukes Medical Center in Chicago, IL.
 He then went on to complete a 2-year post-baccalaureate Doctor of Pharmacy Degree from the Medical College of Virginia, in Richmond Virginia.
 Dr. Peterson enhanced his education and training by completing an Advanced Residency in Hospital Pharmacy Administration at Thomas Jefferson University Hospital.
 Before Dr. Peterson came to University of the Sciences in Philadelphia in 1996, he was an assistant director of pharmacy/clinical services at Thomas Jefferson University Hospital.
 Prior to that, he was an associate director of pharmacy, drug information and clinical services at Crozer-Chester Medical Center.